Blog 27: The Passover Meal

 Bitter Herbs

-List: lettuce, endive, horseradish, dandelion greens, chicory, parsley, green onion, and celery2
+List: marjoram, lettuce, endive, horseradish, dandelion greens, chicory, parsley, green onion, and celery2

-As was the custom, bitter herbs (known for their cleansing properties) dipped into a bowl of saltwater stood for the hyssop dipped in the lamb’s blood.
-Both water and blood were cleansing agents in Israel’s worship rites.
-Eating dipped bitter herbs signified internal cleansing of the heart and mind, a state of repentant humility, recognizing one’s helplessness and great need.
-Before eating the Passover, we examine ourselves and search our ways, just as the priests examined people’s sickness so they might return to the camp of Israel.
-The ordinance to eat bitter herbs with the lamb points to the internal purity of heart and mind a person should have to ingest the blameless Passover lamb.
+As was customary, bitter herbs (known for their cleansing properties) were dipped into a bowl of saltwater and eaten at the start of the Passover meal, symbolizing the hyssop dipped in the lamb’s blood.
+Both water and blood served as cleansing agents in Israel’s worship practices.
+Eating dipped bitter herbs represented an internal cleansing of the heart and mind—a display of repentant humility (‘anah), acknowledging one’s helplessness and great need.
+Before eating the Passover today, we examine ourselves by reflecting on and judging our ways, just as the priests examined people’s sicknesses so they could return to the camp of Israel.
+When we do not discern Yeshua’s tabernacle and sacrifice as holy, we drink judgment to ourselves, becoming weak and sick, and even die (1Co.11:29-30).
+If our sacrifice is not to YHWH but to false gods, then we fellowship with demons.
+Eating bitter herbs with the lamb points to the inner purity of heart and mind needed to ingest the blameless Passover lamb in worship, so that Yeshua’s cup and table of God are not mingled with the polluted cup and table of idols (1Co.
+10:21).

 Unleavened Bread

-The Scriptures use leavening as a symbol of corruption, the pride of sin.
-Leavening action spreads throughout the lump of dough, giving it a soured taste.
-Yeast did not puff up the unleavened bread, so it was sweet and pure.
-Opposite of pride, unleavenedness signifies the child-like humility mandatory to walk with God.
-In their flight from Pharaoh, Israel ate unleavened bread for seven days as they followed God’s pillar of cloud by day and pillar of fire by night.
-YHWH imputed their unleavenedness (purity, sinlessness) by grace, sanctioning them to be in His presence.
-Unleavened bread is equated with manna and doctrine, the Word of God.
-Eating the unleavened bread of God’s Word grants us to be led by the Spirit of Truth, washing us, engraving His words on our hearts, and establishing us in His endless grace.
-God resists the proud (leavened) but gives grace to the humble, the unleavened (Jas.
-4:6).
-An unleavened state of a circumcised heart permits us to walk with God, dressed in the white of His holiness, overcoming evil.
-By eating unleavened bread, His Word, we can walk before God and be blameless (without sin), as did Abraham.
+The Scriptures use leaven as a symbol of corruption and sinful pride.
+When yeast ferments, it spreads through the dough, creating a sour taste.
+Unlike leavened bread, which is puffed up with yeast, unleavened bread remains sweet and pure.
+It symbolizes humility and trust, qualities necessary for walking with God.
+During their escape from Pharaoh, Israel ate unleavened bread for seven days, following God’s pillar of cloud by day and pillar of fire by night.
+God granted them purity and sinlessness—unleavenedness—by grace, so they could be in His Presence.
+Unleavened bread is connected to manna and God’s Word.
+By eating it, the mind of God is absorbed into us, and He leads us by the Spirit of truth, washing us, engraving His words on our hearts, and anchoring us in His eternal grace.
+God opposes the proud (leavened) but gives grace to the humble—the unleavened (James 4:6).
+An unleavened, circumcised, pure heart enables us to see God and walk with Him, clothed in His holiness, and to overcome the decay (leaven) of evil.
+By eating His Word—unleavened bread—we can walk before God and be blameless, just as Abraham did.

 Paul urged the Corinthian church,